-In addition to the crime prevention programs listed above, the WCSUPD has collaborated with a number of departments on campus to provide personal safety and security educational programs to the campus community annually.
-Although most of these activities are geared for students, a number of faculty and staff have attended and participated in these programs.
-The department assigns officers to participate in campuswide student programs such as the Alcohol Awareness Week events and the annual Health Fair, sponsored by the CHOICES office and Health Services.
+In addition to the crime prevention programs listed above, the WCSUPD has collaborated with several departments on campus to provide personal safety and security educational programs to the campus community annually.
+Although most of these activities are geared for students, several faculty and staff have attended and participated in these programs.
+The department assigns officers to participate in campus- wide student programs such as the Alcohol Awareness Week events and the annual Health Fair, sponsored by the CHOICES office and Health Services.